What Will Happen To Harry & Meghan When Prince William Is King?

 Some royal titles might never come back

-It is not a stretch to assume that Prince William must be fuming at Prince Harry's allegations of him laughing at his panic attacks, hitting him, and calling Meghan Markle "rude" in his book "Spare."
+It is not a stretch to assume that Prince William must be fuming at Prince Harry's allegations about him laughing at his panic attacks, hitting him, and calling Meghan Markle "rude" in his book "Spare."
 But this isn't the only reason the Sussexes might not be invited to key royal events under William's reign; he is known to favor a "slimmed-down" royal structure, which means he prioritizes those actively involved in public duties, per the Daily Mail.
 Also, the future king might follow the lead of King Charles III and Queen Elizabeth II, who have been discretionary over royal titles.
 Monarchs grant, adjust, or withhold titles according to tradition or public opinion, otherwise, the institution's dignity could dissipate, and William may exercise these rights without warning.

 Advertisement